socialsoftware/socialsoftware.github.io/blended.md

 # On Going Work

+- Definition of a sound method to create well-formed Blended Workflow specifications.
-The formal proof of the consistent execution of a well-formed Blended Workflow specification.
+- The formal proof of the consistent execution of a well-formed Blended Workflow specification.
+- The implemention of an integrated designer and executor.

 # Research Opportunities